pranav-ganesh/tp/docs/DeveloperGuide.md

 ### Filter feature

-The filter command is facilitated by the LogicManager.
+The Filter feature is facilitated by the LogicManager.
+The `FilterCommandParser#parse()` is used to parse the command arguments and returns a FilterCommand object.
+The `LogicManager#execute()` then executes the FilterCommand.

-**How the filter command is executed:**
+This feature allows the user to filter the contacts based on `Called` and `Gender`

+**Given below is an example usage scenario and how the filter mechanism behaves at each step.**

+1. The user opens the application and views the list of contacts.
+He wants to filter the contacts according to `Gender` and enters the command `filter gender 3`

-1. Command entered by user is passed into the LogicManager
+3. Command entered by user is passed into the LogicManager

-2. AddressBookParser parses the command
+4. AddressBookParser parses the command

-3. AddressBookParser creates a FilterCommand
+5. AddressBookParser creates a FilterCommand

-4. LogicManager executes the FilterCommand and creates a Comparator with the category field specified by the user
+6. LogicManager executes the FilterCommand and creates a Comparator with the category field specified by the user

-5. The Comparator is used to sort the FilteredList of contacts in Model
+7. The Comparator is used to sort the FilteredList of contacts in Model

-6. The count field specified by the user is used to limit the number of contacts displayed in the GUI
+8. The count field specified by the user is used to limit the number of contacts displayed in the GUI

 The Sequence Diagram below illustrates the interactions within the Logic component for the `execute("filter gender 3")` API call.

 ![Interactions Inside the Logic Component for the `filter' Command](images/FilterSequenceDiagram.png)

-The activity diagram below summarises what happens when a user executes an Filter Command.
+The activity diagram below summarises what happens when a user executes a Filter Command.

 ![Filter command activity diagram](images/FilterActivityDiagram.png)